aloutfi/twitter_to_mastodon/checklist_template.md

 # Twitter to Mastodon migration checklist
-- [ ] Create a mastodon account on the server you have chosen
+- [ ] Create a mastodon account on the server you have chosen.
-- [ ] Migrate Twitter followees
+- [ ] Once approved, grant access to Twitodon to migrate Twitter followees.
-- [ ] Set up continuous automation for future twitterTwitteree migration
+- [ ] Set up continuous automation for future Twitter followee migration.
-- [ ] Swap/Add Mastodon handle accross platforms
+- [ ] Swap/Add Mastodon handle across platforms/mediums:
      - [ ] Twitter
      - [ ] GitHub
      - [ ] Resume